Top 10 Dangerous Minerals You Should Avoid

 Orpiment, an arsenic sulfide mineral recognized for its stunning orange-yellow colour, is highly toxic.
 Despite its visual appeal, exposure to orpiment can cause serious health problems, including lung, skin, and liver cancers.
 Historically, despite its toxic properties, it was used medicinally in China and in alchemy.

+Orpiment played a notable role in alchemy, where it was involved in experiments attempting to create gold from base metals.
+The mineral is sometimes associated with gold deposits, making it significant in economic geology and mineral exploration.
+Orpiment is also distinguished by its orthorhombic crystal lattice, which helps identify and highlight its unique physical properties.
 Typically forming in hydrothermal environments, orpiment is primarily found in Romania, Turkey, Switzerland, and Germany.
 Due to its toxicity, handling orpiment requires extreme caution to avoid arsenic poisoning and other severe health risks.

-Riebeckite: The Hazardous Asbestos Fiber
+Riebeckite: The Hazardous Asbestos Fibre

 With the chemical formula Na2Si8O22(OH)2, Riebeckite is a silicate mineral with asbestos fibers that pose significant health risks.
 Because of these fibers, Riebeckite is considered a dangerous crystal.
 Crocidolite, a form of Riebeckite, is one of the most harmful types of asbestos, known for its high potential to cause severe diseases.
 Long-term inhalation of riebeckite fibres is linked to major respiratory conditions like lung cancer, mesothelioma, and asbestosis.